This article contains affiliate links. We may earn a commission if you buy through our links, at no extra cost to you.

 2. Logitech MX Anywhere 3S — Best for Portability (~$60)

 The MX Anywhere 3S takes everything that makes the MX Master 3S great and puts it in a form factor that actually fits in a laptop bag.
 Same MagSpeed scroll wheel.
 Same quiet clicks.
 Same multi-device support via Bluetooth.
-The difference is size — the Anywhere 3S is genuinely compact, about 60% the size of the Master 3S.
+The difference is size — the Anywhere 3S is genuinely compact at 99g, about 60% the size of the Master 3S.

-Real-world scenario: if you commute daily and your laptop bag is already full, the MX Anywhere 3S is the mouse you’ll actually take with you, unlike the bulkier Master 3S that tends to get left at home.
+Real-world scenario: if you commute daily and your laptop bag is already full, the MX Anywhere 3S is the mouse you’ll actually take with you — unlike the bulkier Master 3S that tends to get left at home.
+Three hours of use from a one-minute quick charge covers emergency situations perfectly.

 Best for: Frequent travelers, commuters, and laptop users who split time between home and office.

-Pros: Compact and portable, MagSpeed scroll, quiet clicks, multi-device Bluetooth, tracks on glass.
+Pros: Compact at 99g, MagSpeed scroll, quiet clicks, multi-device Bluetooth, tracks on glass, quick charge.

-Cons: Smaller size means less palm support for extended use, fewer programmable buttons than the Master 3S.
+Cons: Smaller size means less palm support for extended use, fewer programmable buttons than the Master 3S, USB receiver not included in base model.

 3. Apple Magic Mouse — Best for Mac Users (~$79)